 A.J.
-Banner is the author of the new psychological suspense novel After Nightfall.
-She also has written The Good Neighbor and The Twilight Wife.
+Banner is the author of the new psychological suspense novel The Poison Garden.
+Her other novels include The Good Neighbor and After Nightfall.
 She lives in the Pacific Northwest.

 Q: What are you working on now?